Basie on the Beatles

 Basie on the Beatles is an album by pianist and bandleader Count Basie featuring performances recorded in late 1969 and released on the short-lived Happy Tiger label.
 It was Basie's second album of Beatles' compositions following 1966's Basie's Beatle Bag and featured liner notes by Ringo Starr.

 Reception

-AllMusic awarded the album 2 stars.
+The initial Billboard magazine review stated that "Basie takes on the Beatles music with all the feel and drive of music written especially for the band!
+This highly commercial LP clearly proves that point as the band swings through top Bob Florence arrangements".
+AllMusic awarded the album 2 stars, and The Penguin Guide to Jazz Recordings awarded it 4 stars.